DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/theme.md

 # Theme Plugin Reference

-The `Theme` plugin is used to colorize series with scheme.
+The `Theme` plugin is used to colorize chart with default or user colors.

 ## Import